goabstract/abstract-sdk/docs/embed.md

 title: Embed
 ---

-> Note: Embed will only work for public layer shares
+> Note: Currently only links for layers that are publicly shared can be embedded

 Embed can be used to display the latest preview for an Abstract layer in your document or application.